Started this discussion. Last reply by Grace Sep 30, 2014.

 NOTE: Until Dec.
 2015, Linda Greene Burke served as this site's webmaster.
 Steve Greene (ALPHA Marketing) created this interactive aHUS networking communication hub in honor of his nephew, Hunter B. Burke (2002-2008).
 From its inception in 2009 until Dec.
 2015, this network was sponsored by these two families and donated to The Atypical HUS Foundation to aid the nonprofit's mission for support and outreach to aHUS patients, caregivers, and families.

 At the end of December 2015, all assets created and maintained by the Greene and Burke families have been fully and freely donated to The Atypical HUS Foundation, with all rights and responsibilities.
-Linda Burke continues to volunteer with The Atypical HUS Foundation and also in the global aHUS arena.
+Linda Burke continues to volunteer with multiple efforts and groups that support aHUS patients, families, and issues.
 She remains a moderator of the global aHUS webpage at www.RareConnect.org and is an active participant with the aHUS Alliance. to include writing on aHUS global topics for the aHUS Alliance website.

 Contact Linda Burke